 A Restaurant Server Dishes Some Truth

 One of the most challenging things about waiting tables is the fact that people like to tell you over and over again to get a real job.
 As if!
 First of all, who gets to decide what is or is not a "real job"?
 Shouldn't that be the person who's selecting the employment?
 And furthermore, isn't it based on their values and standards and not anyone else's?

 As a server for many years in the restaurant business, I have put together a very real list of reasons why serving is in fact a real job.
 Servers, feel free to use it when asked this most disrespectful of questions.

 5 Reasons Waiting Tables Is a Real Job

 Does sitting at a desk equal employment?
 Does a certain amount of money earned equal employment?
-Whatever your answers are, ask - according to whom?
+Whatever your answers are, ask—according to whom?
 Being in an office environment is no different than being in a restaurant in terms of working at a job.
-The idea that a "9-5" is any more real a job than serving is is absurd, is it not?
-One could even argue that being on one's feet for over five hours is more strenuous then sitting at a desk.
+The idea that a "9–5" is any more real a job than serving is absurd, is it not?
+One could even argue that being on one's feet for over five hours is more strenuous than sitting at a desk.
 Yes, that applies to physical strength only, but the point is why separate physical and mental?
 Work is work, whichever muscle you exercise.

 Perhaps when someone feels the need to tell another person to get a real job, it speaks volumes about themselves and nothing else.
 Waiting tables is not only a real job, it's one that is needed around the globe and deserves to be treated with respect, as with any other honest employment.